-Before any contractor is allowed to work on City property (no matter the dollar amount of the work), contact Purchasing to determine if a Certificate of

-Insurance is required.
-If required, the contractor must furnish the City with a Certificate of Insurance, naming the City of Yakima as primary & noncontributory additional insureds with an additional attached endorsement.
+Before any contractor is allowed to work on City property (no matter the dollar amount of the work), contact Purchasing to determine if a Certificate of Insurance is required.
+If required, the contractor must furnish the City with a Certificate of Insurance, naming the City of Yakima as primary & noncontributory additional insureds with an additional attached endorsement on or before the effective date of the contract.
 The \$2million commercial/\$2million auto certificate of insurance sample can be found on ICE.

-Certificates of Insurance are a complex issue, so please contact Purchasing!
-We will happily discuss Insurance requirements and what the limits of coverage should be, according to how much risk is involved (Insurance requirements are determined by the City Legal Department).
+Certificates of Insurance are a complex issue, so please contact Purchasing.
+We are available to discuss Insurance requirements and coverage limits, depending on the level of risk (Insurance requirements are determined by the City Legal Department).